LIVE MORE LIFE, BE MORE iIrish

 Speaking of your new album, you recorded during the pandemic, what was that like?

 Recording during the pandemic was challenging.
-We couldn’t get in studio because of COVID restrictions, and when we could get in and get on a roll, we were made to leave again.
+We couldn’t get in the studio because of COVID restrictions, and when we could get in and get on a roll, we were made to leave again.
 However, because we were not on tour during that time, it allowed us the time to record, so you have to take the good with the bad.

 Do you have any unusual tour stories?

 Once, we went to perform in Denmark; we arrived at the venue, did the sound check and we were waiting in the green room to perform.
 The green room was filled with every drink you could imagine.
-Mick was trying to communicate that they do not drink, but because of the language barrier, the Denmark host thought they were asking for more drink!
+Mick was trying to communicate that they do not drink, but because of the language barrier, the Denmark host thought they were asking for more drinks!
 Luckily, they finally got on the same page.

-Mick clearly did not remember the language barrier because when they went on stage that night, he told the crown he was jumping in to crowd surf, which didn’t translate, so Mick jumped in and landed on the ground!
+Mick clearly did not remember the language barrier because when they went on stage that night, he told the crown he was jumping into crowd surf, which didn’t translate, so Mick jumped in and landed on the ground!
 Not to worry, he came out unscathed!

 Besides Toledo, if you could play anywhere in the world, where would that be?